Maldonado homers, Greinke goes 7 as Astros rout Rangers 10-4

 TRAINER’S ROOM

-Rangers: OF Joey Gallo was out of the lineup as a precaution as he deals with some hamstring issues, manager Chris Woodward said.
+Rangers: OF Joey Gallo was out of the lineup as a precaution as he deals with some hamstring issues, Woodward said.
 “He’s been battling a little bit of hammy tightness, stiffness,” Woodward said.
 “It’s more of a preventative thing.
 Obviously, I wouldn’t give him a day off one day after an off day.
 I just want to keep him healthy.”

 Astros: 1B Yuli Gurriel returned to the lineup after missing Thursday’s game due to illness.
-He finished 1 for 3 and scored twice. … The MRI on RHP José Urquidy “didn’t show anything significant, just some inflammation,” manager Dusty Baker said.
+He finished 1 for 3 and scored twice. … The MRI on RHP José Urquidy “didn’t show anything significant, just some inflammation,” Baker said.
 Urquidy left Wednesday’s start with posterior shoulder discomfort. … LHP Framber Valdez (broken left index finger) threw a bullpen at Minute Maid Park.
 Valdez said he was going to throw three innings for Triple-A Sugar Land on Sunday in his first rehab start.

 NICE GRABS